What Are the Odds? The Earth's Improbable Journey Through Time

 This creature endures cold water better than any other on the planet.
 Astrapsis also could adapt to the changes.
 Eventually, the first fish develop Jaws.
 This remarkable adaptation allowed them to take down prey, chew various types of food, and eventually allow hominids to speak.

 On the other end of the spectrum was a Straight Nautiloid, the great white shark of its time.
-It was a voracious hunter that in a strange twist of genetic mutation, swam much better backwards.
+It was a voracious hunter that, in a strange twist of genetic mutation, swam much better backwards.
 They routinely ate meat.
 It was an incredibly intimidating oceanic beast that was twenty feet long and remarkably swift in the water.
-But still, they were routinely challenged by Sea Scorpions (Eurypterid) who were extraordinary in their nastiness.
-The largest arthropod on the planet, they were six-to- seven feet long and covered with bristlecone claws.
+But still, they were routinely challenged by Sea Scorpions (Eurypterids) who were extraordinary in their nastiness.
+The largest arthropod on the planet, they were six to seven feet long and covered with bristlecone claws.

 Straight Nautiloid

 It would have been a scary world for humans to inhabit.
-Most of these creatures were visually intimidating, so-much-so that even their fossils are scary.
+Most of these creatures were visually intimidating, so much so that even their fossils are scary.
 There was no grace or beauty in their hunting, as you might see in a lion or a cheetah hunting down its prey.
-There was nothing majestic like a falcon diving 200 miles-per-hour to snare a rodent in its talents.
+There was nothing majestic like a falcon diving 200 miles per hour to snare a rodent in its talons.

 There was no strategy like the killer whales use today when they separate their whale calve-counterparts from a protective pod.
 There was certainly not the long endurance hunt that you might witness by hyenas in the African Kalahari.
 These creatures of the Ordovician Age were voracious consumers, killers without a plan, and their only purpose was to kill, or be killed.
 This would have been a very hard thing for we humans to view without feeling a chill of fear and the apprehension of instant death that would befall these creatures.